patronage/bubs-next/docs/seo.md

 Inside of our [Meta component](../website/src/components/Meta.js), we merge together defaults defined in `lib/constants.js` and merge in passed in yoast data pulled from graphql via globals context.

+Inside of the constants file, you'll want to set per site values like site name and favicons.
 An important variable to set is the `META.url` to the production domain.
 This is used to rewrite relative images and relative links from sitemaps and feeds so that those are only indexed from your production URL.

 ## Sitemaps and RSS Feeds